 As usual, I’ve been inspired by the Great British Sewing Bee to get back behind my sewing machine and make myself a summer top.
 It was while watching last week’s episode featuring lots of stretchy fabric challenges that I first thought I’d like to have a go at using stretch materials.
-This led me to a rummaging session on Minerva Craft’s website for some jersey fabric, a pattern and lots of stretch trimmings and here’s what I chose for my project:
+I was kindly gifted some jersey fabric from Minerva Craft, along with a pattern and lots of stretch trimmings.
+Here’s what I chose for my project:

 - Firstly I chose the pattern that I wanted to try out – this Vogue pattern for a top.
 I thought this would lend itself well to being made from stretch fabrics and looked straightforward enough without any fiddly zips or buttons go worry about.

 - I chose this “Lemon Summer” jersey fabric.
 The pattern told me that knit or jersey fabrics would be best to use and after a lot a deliberation (and confusion over double-jersey!)
 I chose this pretty floral fabric in bright spring-like colours.